NCAR/xdev/campaigns/workflows.md

 - Dask clusters that span different cloud and HPC environments.
 This would allow users to analyze datasets located at different locations from the same Notebook.
-And if only reductions were directly compared, it would facility the computation of the reductions on the "server side" (i.e., next to the data) and then transport only the reduced dataset.
+And if only reductions were directly compared, it would facilitate the computation of the reductions on the "server side" (i.e., next to the data) and then transport only the reduced dataset.
+- Experimental Dask-Gateway deployment on Cheyenne+Casper
 - Environments and Notebooks, if the data itself is portable, be "portable" as much as possible.
 That is, if the data accessed by the Notebook can be downloaded easily, the Environment and the Notebook should easily